jtenner/as-bench/README.md

 # 🛋️ as-bench
-## Benchmark your AssemblyScript software meaningfully
+## Benchmark Your AssemblyScript Software Meaningfully
 ---
 ### About
 **Bench** is an [*AssemblyScript*](https://github.com/AssemblyScript/assemblyscript) benchmark testing suite that will comfortably compile your code into [**WebAssembly**](http://webassembly.org) and test its performance.
 It has been design to be easy to use, fast, and lightweight as possible.